ronjang/gha-mutability-checker/README.md

 # action-mutability-prioritizer

-Action Marketplace-ready GitHub Action that scans your repository's workflows, classifies action usage by mutability, scores risk, and opens an issue with a prioritized pinning plan.
+Readymade Action that scans your repository's workflows, classifies action usage by mutability, scores risk, and opens an issue with a prioritized pinning plan.

 ## What it does
 - Scans workflow files (`.github/workflows/**/*.yml` / `.yaml`) for `uses:` in steps and reusable workflow calls.